 Is BMBE business will always be Income Tax Exempt?

-Once your business is registered as BMBE, you will be exempted from paying income tax, but does it mean that you will always be exempted from income tax?
+Once your business is registered as BMBE, it will exempt you from paying income tax, but does it mean that you will always be exempted from income tax?
 The answer is NO!
 Being BMBE doesn’t mean you will be permanently exempted from income tax.

 Here are the situations where BMBE will no longer be exempted from income tax: